ibm-cloud-architecture/refarch-asset-analytics/asset-consumer/README.md

 The `ibm.cte.esp.AssetInjector.java` is a POJO which uses Kafka consumer API and Cassandra persistence API.
 It does three things:
 1. read configuration from external properties file
 1. create a cassandra DAO to persist assets to cassandra
 1. start a kafka consumer to get new asset event.
+Loop for ever.

 To externalize parameters, we use the `conf/config.properties` file which will be mapped to a ConfigMap when deployed to kubernetes cluster.